adfinis/adsy-trainings/SUMA_Workshop/4008_patch_mgmt/modul_patch_mgmt_4008_03_handson.md

 ## Patch Management 07 - Synchronization

-Refresh the channel and schedule a reposyn:
+Refresh the channel and schedule a reposync:

 ```text
 mgr-sync refresh